 Most people who have laparoscopic hernia repair surgery are able to go home the same day.
 Recovery time is about 1 to 2 weeks.

-Studies have found that people have less pain after laparoscopic hernia repair than after open hernia surgery.
+People generally have less pain after laparoscopic hernia repair than after open hernia surgery.

 Why It Is Done